 Whether you have a healthy puppy, a middle aged dog with a sensitive back, or a senior dog who has (or hasn't) experienced IVDD... consider minimizing the risk of future back problems with pet gates, dog ramps and shallow pet stairs.

 Yes, some breeds are more genetically at risk of IVDD.
 These chondrodystrophic breeds include dachshunds, bulldogs, basset hounds, beagles, corgis, cocker spaniels, pekingese, shih-tzus and even poodles.
 But all dogs grow more susceptible to back problems as they age, including non-chondrodystrophic breeds.

 Here are the most popular and well-rated indoor dog gates, pet ramps and stairs.

 Consider a high quality pet gate to keep your pup safe in one section of your home or to prevent your dog from climbing and descending steep staircases.
 Mike and I use Top Paw’s Extra Wide Pet Gate at my parents' home to prevent Django from leaving the living room and running up the stairs.
 Consider the second option below if you don’t need the extra wide reach and want to save a few dollars.

-While Mike and I have never needed to use pet ramps or stairs for Django, they are an excellent tool to prevent your pup from jumping on and of furniture.
+Pet ramps and stairs are an excellent tool to prevent your pup from jumping on and off furniture in the home.
 Pet ramps have a modest incline and are best for dogs with sensitive backs or pups with mobility problems.
 Ramps are also the best option for dogs genetically at risk of IVDD.
 Pet stairs are most popular for young, non-chondodystrophic breeds and will take up a little less space in your home.

 This is a great option for dogs at greater risk of IVDD, like Django, as the scalloped design is significantly easier on dogs' back then true 'stairs'.